EoRImaging/FHD/dictionary.md

   -*Default*: 0 <br />
   -*eor_wrapper_defaults*: 1 <br />

 **kernel_window**: modify the gridding kernel by applying a window function to the primary beam according to a user choice.
-If set, but not a string and nonzero, assigns 'Blackman-Harris^2' <br />
+If set, but not a string and nonzero, assigns 'Blackman-Harris^2'.
+Forces the value of psf_dim to be 18. <br />
   -*Options*: 'Hann', 'Hamming', 'Blackman', 'Nutall', 'Blackman-Nutall',  <br />
                'Blackman-Harris', 'Blackman-Harris^2', 'Tukey' <br />
   -*Default*: Not set (not the same as setting to 0!) <br />

+**psf_dim**: Sets the PSF dimension in UV space in units of pixels.
+By default calculated based on max antenna size, max frequency, and kbinsize.
+Must be an even integer.
+Will be overwritten to 28 if debug_dim is set, and overwritten to 18 if kernel_window is set. <br />
+  -*Default*: not set <br />

+**psf_max_dim**: Must be an even integer.
+Will decrease psf_dim to this value if it is calculated to be higher. <br />
+  -*Default*: not set <br />

 **psf_resolution**: super-resolution factor of the psf in UV space.
 Values greater than 1 increase the resolution of the gridding kernel. <br />
   -*Default*: 16 <br />